-Croatia: Before the privatization Power utility HEP decreases the value of thermal power plants warns from workers union22.
-April 2015. / SEE Energy News
+Croatia: Before the privatization Power utility HEP decreases the value of thermal power plants warns from workers union, SEE Energy News

 With the decision of HEP Supervisory Board, before the announced privatization, the value of 315 MEUR has been written off by the initial public shares offering, how much are worth the seven power plants in Sisak, Rijeka, Plomin, Jertovac, Zagreb and Osijek, according to statements from the HEP workers union.

 On the other hand, as previously known, IPO Company is trying to reach 400 MEUR of fresh capital.
 The public and daily “Slobodna” learned about debt write-off from the dissenting opinion of Jadranko Berlengi, a SB member from the workers who released a dissenting opinion on the website of the HEP Independent Workers Union.
 “Slobodna” also owns the analysis of BDO Consulting, engaged by the HEP production for so-called- stress test.
 This analysis showed that the thermal power plants are not profitable, but that their write-off could lead to capital company inadequacy, therefore it is recommended recapitalization in cash or claims replacement for capital.